 My eyes look up as I try to finish correcting students´ math quizzes.
-As a few of them wait in line to receive their feedback, I notice two students approaching my desk, both of them looking upset, nervous, and affected.
+As a few of them wait in line to receive their feedback, I notice two students approaching my desk, both of them looking upset and nervous.
 One of them holds a purple pencil sharpener in her hand while the other one says, ¨Ms. Lina, she took my pencil sharpener and it´s mine!¨

 This is probably one of the most frequent situations you´ll find yourself facing if you work with students at the primary level.
-A situation that gets complicated rapidly when the other student follows with a ¨No!
+The situation gets complicated rapidly when the other student follows with, ¨No!
 It´s mine!
-She took it!¨ This is all accompanied by two very distressed and anxious faces of students who have watery eyes and fidgety hands.
-For a few moments, they try to convince me that it was their classmate and not them who were the wrongdoers.
-This is where I, as a teacher, become Sherlock Holmes and begin looking for clues to determine who was involved, when it all happened, how it happened, and who did what.
+She took it!¨ This is where I, as a teacher, become Sherlock Holmes and begin looking for clues to determine who was involved, when it all happened, how it happened, and who did what.

-In our School Family, I have found a much better way of dealing with these everyday conflicts that has resulted in students feeling empowered and has turned out to be a better alternative than I having to become Sherlock Holmes.
-A way in which everyday conflicts, that may appear easy to solve, are not seen as interruptions to the lesson being taught but as opportunities for me to teach and for my students to grow and learn.
+In our School Family, I have found a much better way of dealing with these everyday conflicts that has resulted in students feeling empowered.
+Now, everyday conflicts are not seen as interruptions to the lesson being taught, but as opportunities for me to teach and for my students to grow and learn.

 Teaching student to wear their “loving glasses” helps them see the best in others when finding helpful solutions to everyday problems.

 This is why when these two students could not solve this problem between themselves, they came to me for help.
 After listening to both sides of the story and realizing that both of their sharpeners looked alike, I guided our conversation away from the idea of who was “guilty” in taking the pencil sharpener and in the direction of helping both students work together to find a fair solution.